uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 **Exercise 4** - Create a new R script file

-* click the button (+) located at the top left corner of your RStudio
-* click on R script
-* Save the file: File > Save (or ctrl + s or command + s)
-* name the file "myscript.R"
-* locate this file under the "scripts" folder

-You can also create a script with the following command:
+You can create a script with the following command:

 ```
 file.create("scripts/cmds.R")
 ```

-... or using the shortcuts Ctrl + Shift + N (or Cmd + Shift + N).

-To delete a file, use the `file.remove()` function:
+To edit a file, use the `file.edit()` function:

 ```
-file.remove("scripts/cmds.R")
+file.edit("scripts/cmds.R")
 ```

-You can recall your recent commands with the up arrow, which is especially useful to correct typos or slightly modify a long command.
+> You can recall your recent commands with the up arrow, which is especially useful to correct typos or slightly modify a long command.

 **Exercise 5** - Add comments to your new R script file